Postponed to Summer 2022

 Global Philanthropy for Development: current trends and future perspectives

 This two-day executive course is designed specifically for experienced executives seeking to acquire knowledge, cutting-edge insights and data about global philanthropy for development that could help them navigate the "global development galaxy" in the era of Agenda 2030.
-The course is co-organized by the Indiana University Lilly Family School of Philanthropy, University of Geneva’s Centre on Philanthropy, and the OECD Centre on Philanthropy.
+The course is co-organized by the Indiana University Lilly Family School of Philanthropy, Geneva Centre for Philanthropy at University of Geneva, and the OECD Centre on Philanthropy.

 About the course

 Global philanthropy holds significant promise in the 21st century.
 Across geographies there is a growing interest in the role of the charitable sector.
 Recent years, however, have seen an evolution in philanthropy and its role in global development.

 Recent data reveals that foundations are important actors in development, and in some sectors like health and education, philanthropic giving ranks amongst the leading sources of funding, next to multilateral organizations and bilateral donors.